CosmicEmm/devnotes/notes/markdown.md

 * Strawberries
 #### Ordered List
 ```
-1. A Game of Thrones
+1. Game of Thrones
-2. A Clash of Kings
+2. Clash of Kings
-3. A Storm of Swords
+3. Storm of Swords
-4. A Feast for Crows
+4. Feast for Crows
-5. A Dance with Dragons
+5. Dance with Dragons
 ```
-1. A Game of Thrones
+1. Game of Thrones
-2. A Clash of Kings
+2. Clash of Kings
-3. A Storm of Swords
+3. Storm of Swords
-4. A Feast for Crows
+4. Feast for Crows
-5. A Dance with Dragons
+5. Dance with Dragons
 ### Code
 #### Inline Code
 Enclose in single backticks.
 The code will be displayed in monospace font.